Give Your Business A Leg-up With A Merchant Cash Advance

 How Does a Merchant Cash Advance Work?

 After you accept the terms of a merchant cash advance, your MCA provider will then be entitled to a percentage of your daily payment processing sales.
-If you operate in the eCommerce sector, and most of your sales come from credit card transactions anyway, you can pay back your MCA at a quicker rate.
+If you operate in the eCommerce sector, and most of your sales come from credit card transactions.
+These future transactions help pay back your MCA at a quicker rate.

 Merchant Cash Advance Fees and Repayment Rates

 The total fees and repayment amount of a merchant cash advance are determined by the factor rate.
 Depending on your industry, the factor rate usually ranges from 1.1 to 1.5.
-For example, you require a merchant cash advance of $60,000 and you are quoted a factor rate of 1.3.
+For example, you want an MCA of f $60,000 and your rate is factor is 1.3.
 You multiply your total advance by your factoring rate and you will get your total repayment amount of $78,000.
-Subtract your total repayment amount by your total advance amount and you will get an idea of what the total fees amount to for your merchant cash advance ($18,000).
+Subtract your total repayment amount by your total advance amount.
+This gives you an idea of what the total fees amount to for your merchant cash advance ($18,000).

 How to Apply for Your Merchant Cash Advance

 If you’re in need of a merchant cash advance, you are in the right play.
 At PayKings, we offer a plethora of merchant services, including merchant cash advances.
-To apply all you need to do is fill out a PayKings merchant application through our website and one of our payment processing experts will be in touch with you as soon as possible.
+To apply all you need to do is fill out a PayKings merchant application.
+One of our payment processing experts will be in touch with you as soon as possible.

 To determine your factor rate, we will need to know a few details about your business’ credit card processing history.
-You will need to have some documents for your credit card processing statements, merchant account statements, your total years in business, and your most recent business tax return.
-Once all the required documents are turned over, you can expect a speedy agreement within a few days.
+You will need to have some documents for your credit card processing statements.
+These include merchant account statements, your total years in business, and your most recent business tax return.
+Once you submit all the required documents, you can expect a speedy agreement within a few days.